MIT-LCP/mimic-website/README.md

 3. Run ```hugo server``` at the command line to build the website and serve the pages;
 4. View the website at: http://127.0.0.1:1313

-## Notes on automatic builds
+## Note on deploying the website

-Not yet implemented.
+Automatic builds are not yet implemented.
+Currently deploys using the method described at: http://www.andrewcodispoti.com/deploy-process/